salomax/ProcureFlow/README.md

 The assistant service is chat interface for catalog operations, using LLM with function calling to translate natural language requests into GraphQL operations against the federated endpoint.

+This custom implementation provides tight integration with GraphQL federation architecture and full control over tool execution, but for teams needing standardized tool interoperability, resource management, and multi-model support, **Model Context Protocol (MCP)** is a choice, especially when integrating with external services, sharing tools across multiple AI applications, or requiring standardized tool definitions that work across different AI providers and frameworks.

+#### Flow

 - **Assistant Resolver** receives chat mutation requests via GraphQL endpoint
 - **Conversation Service** retrieves or creates conversation context for the session
 - **Assistant Agent** orchestrates the message processing workflow